davidjguru/the-russian-llulaby/content/blog/functional-testing-for-browser-in-drupal-using-phpunit.md

  <env name="BROWSERTEST_OUTPUT_DIRECTORY" value="/var/www/html/web/sites/default/simpletest/browser_output/"/>
  <env name="BROWSERTEST_OUTPUT_BASE_URL" value="http://migrations.ddev.site"/>
 ```
-Where ```migrations.ddev.site``` is just the name of the DDEV project that I'm using.
-This will write all the output from the executed test in the directory using HTML format, and so you can see the pages that the browser visited during the test.
-Theses pages are saved as files and linked under the URL.
+Where **BROWSERTEST_OUTPUT_DIRECTORY** is used as the directory where the output data will be saved by PHPUnit and needs to be an absolute local path, in my case the result HTML from test goes to ```/var/www/html/web/sites/default/simpletest/browser_output/``` while **BROWSERTEST_OUTPUT_BASE_URL** help to register the future links to the saved output, in my case is: ```migrations.ddev.site``` and is just the name of the DDEV project that I'm using.
+This will write all the output from the executed test in the directory using HTML format, and so you can see the pages that the emulated browser visited during the test.
+Theses HTML pages are saved as files and linked under the URL.

+When you'll launch the test, Drupal 8 will use a simulated browser to execute actions and check assertions, is like an emulator offered by Mink, just a pure headless browser from the installed dependency [behat/mink](https://packagist.org/packages/behat/mink).
+Now remember that you must ensure the write permissions in the destiny folder for the user that will launch the test.
 You can see my whole configuration for PHPUnit using DDEV here in the next gist:

   {{< gist davidjguru 2d59eed50818f74710ae3b0f87fb947d >}}